wardle/iort/README.md

 I need to take healthcare data from multiple sources, transform and normalise those data, and aggregate to support direct care and analytics.
 As the CDM creates a 'standard' schema for healthcare data, we can use CDM as an intermediary data format.
 This would not work unless you also standardise the vocabularies in use; having ready access to advanced SNOMED CT tools such as `hermes` in conjunction with other sources of reference data (e.g. the UK dictionary of medicines and devices, the UK's organisational data for healthcare sites/locations, as well as the CDM vocabularies facilitates creating ['pluripotent data'](https://wardle.org/strategy/2023/10/03/pluripotent-data.html).
 You can, of course, use `iort` without using `hermes` or `dmd`.

+For example, I supplement the CDM standard vocabulary with other tooling so that I can make sense of the latest data.
+For example, there will be SNOMED concepts in the UK extension that are in the standard vocabulary, and I define cohorts using an expressive mix of ICD-10, OPCS, ATC and SNOMED CT, and I need to make use of historical associations.
+As such, only using the OMOP CDM vocabularies available from Athena is insufficient.
+Composing different data-orientated tools is important and useful.

 # Intended functionality